 A related point: Suppose you suspect a hitherto-undetected weakness in turbid.
 There are only a few possibilities:

 The foregoing is a special case of a more general rule: it is hard to discover a pattern unless you have a pretty good idea what you’re looking for.
 Anything that could automatically discover general patterns would be a universal automatic code-breaker, and there is no reason to believe such a thing will exist anytime soon.

 There are some tests that make sense.
 For instance:

 On the one hand, there is nothing wrong with making measurements, if you know what you’re doing.
-On the other hand, people have gotten into trouble, again and again, by measuring an upper bound on the entropy and mistaking it for a lower bound.
+On the other hand, people have gotten into trouble, again and again, by measuring an upper bound on the randomness and mistaking it for a lower bound.

 To summarize this subsection: At runtime, turbid makes specific checks for common failures.
 As discussed in section 7.3 occasionally but not routinely apply general-purpose tests to the output.

 We believe non-specific tests are very unlikely to detect deficiencies in the raw data (except the grossest of deficiencies), because the hash function conceals a multitude of sins.
 You, the user, are welcome to apply whatever additional tests you like; who knows, you might catch an error.